JordanAnthonyKing/japanese/japanese.md

 For adjectives remove the い and add the helper 「ければ」. 「ない」 -> 「なければ」.

 The special characteristic of ば/れば is that is used for *hypotheticals*.
 They always mean &rsquo;if&rsquo; and can&rsquo;t ever mean &rsquo;when&rsquo;, because we never know for sure if the condition will take place.
-Consequently, if we use it about something that happened in the past it has to be something that didn&rsquo;t happen, because if it had happened we would be dealing with a hypothetical.
+Consequently, if we use it about something that happened in the past it has to be something that didn&rsquo;t happen, because if it had happened we wouldn&rsquo;t be dealing with a hypothetical.

 This hypothetical nature allows ば/れば to be used in many common Japanese expressions: